-Design requirements for a CTHN multiburner system are summarized on Page 35, Table 10.
+Design requirements for a CTHN multiburner system

+are summarized on Page 34, Table 10.
 CTHN multiburner heaters are typically shipped as burner packages and tube and accessory packages.
 The tube and accessory packages contain enough tube, reflector and hanging parts for the radiant section of one CTHN heater.
 Elbows, tees, manifold tube, pumps, controls, damper couplings and any other parts used beyond the burner, radiant tube and reflector must be purchased separately.
 See Figure 20 for a general overview of a simple CTHN multiburner system.
-Depending on system requirements.
-CTHN multiburner systems may be controlled by either a ROBERTS GORDON® System Control (shown) or by a relay system.
+Depending on system requirements, CTHN multiburner systems may be controlled by a relay system.